ceph/ceph/doc/releases/pacific.rst

   to property reflect the upper cache utilization before space is reclaimed.
 The default ``immutable_object_cache_watermark`` now is ``0.9``.
 If the capacity reaches 90% the daemon will delete cold cache.

-* Scrubs are more aggressive in trying to find more simultaneous possible PGs within osd_max_scrubs limitation.
-  It is possible that increasing osd_scrub_sleep may be necessary to maintain client responsiveness.

 * OSD: the option ``osd_fast_shutdown_notify_mon`` has been introduced to allow the OSD to notify the monitor it is shutting down even if ``osd_fast_shutdown`` is enabled.
 This helps with the monitor logs on larger clusters, that may get